satra/NiPyPe-Paper/nipype_paper.rst

 running ‘bet’ on multiple inputs.

 Interfaces encapsulated into Node or MapNode objects can be connected together within a Workflow object as a directed acyclic graph (DAG).
-The current semantics of Workflow do not allow conditionals and hence the graph needs to be acyclic.
+\ :sup:``[e] <#cmnt5>`_`\ The current semantics of Workflow do not allow conditionals and hence the graph needs to be acyclic.
 Workflows themselves can be a node of the Workflow graph (see Figure architecture\_overview).
 This enables a hierarchical architecture and encourages workflow reuse.
 The workflow engine validates that all nodes have unique names, ensures that there are no cycles and prevents connecting multiple outputs to a given input.
 For example in an fMRI processing Workflow, the preprocessing, model fitting and visualisation of results can be implemented as individual Workflows connected together in the main Workflow.
 This not only improves clarity of designed Workflows but also enables easy exchange of whole subsets.
 Common Workflows can be shared across different studies within and across laboratories thus reducing redundancy and increasing consistency.

 A Workflow provides a detailed description of the processing steps and how data flows between Interfaces.
 Thus it is also a source of